 Either way, this simple treat was a huge hit for our girls “camping” trip, and I might be making them a staple at our yearly gatherings.

 THIS RECIPE WAS NOT AN ORIGINAL RECIPE.
-ALL INSTRUCTIONS AND MEASUREMENTS WERE PROPERTY OF PAMPERED CHEF AND HAVE SINCE BEEN REMOVED FROM THEIR WEBSITE.
-WE DO NOT HAVE THAT INFORMATION AVAILABLE TO SHARE.
+ALL INSTRUCTIONS AND MEASUREMENTS ARE PROPERTY OF PAMPERED CHEF AND CAN BE FOUND ON THEIR WEBSITE, CLICK HERE FOR MORE INFORMATION.

 – Posted by Cupcake Crusader, Stacy (Baltimore, MD)